May 25-29

 • Bridging the gap between Higher Education and Practice with a series of Podcasts before and during the conference.
 Structured hosted by the Executive Committee members and focusing on relevant topics related to specially selected papers and posters.
 Unstructured podcasts will highlight short reflections of the day!

-The Emerging Scholar Stream also Includes:
+The Emerging Scholar SIG also Includes:

 • Social networking opportunities through AcademicExperts to facilitate discussion during and after the conference, and a dedicated Twitter stream #EmergingScholars